UnknownPlatypus/yt-dl-firefox-extension/README.md

 This is a firefox addon helping you downloads youtube videos or audio using [youtube-dl](https://github.com/rg3/youtube-dl).
 Simply use the addon while browsing youtube to download the audio or video.

-You can configure youtube-dl to download only audio, or convert into any desired format (mp3,wav,...) using FFMPEG, or download full video in any available quality, or even download full youtube playlists.
+You can configure youtube-dl to download only audio, or convert into any desired format (mp3,wav,...) using FFMPEG, or download full video in any available quality.
+You can even download full Youtube playlists !

-The addon only display most commun format : m4a (Native audio format for YT), mp3(classical audio compression format) and mp4 (native vidéo format for YT)
+The addon only display most commun formats : m4a (Native audio format for YT), mp3 (standard audio format) and mp4 (native video format for YT)

 ## Prerequisites